Automattic/jetpack-licensing-api/integration-docs/README.md

 ```
 During normal usage you will only need to store the `license_key` value for the next step.

-### 3. Attach one or more licenses to a site
+### 3. Set one or more licenses on a site

-To attach one or more licenses to a site you need to store their license keys as an array in the WordPress `jetpack_licenses` option:
+To set one or more licenses on a site you need to store their license keys as an array in the WordPress `jetpack_licenses` option:
 ```php
 update_option(
     'jetpack_licenses',